pekwm/pekwm/doc/actions.md

 **Exec**

-Finishes input and executes the the data
+Finishes input and executes the data

 **Close**